eoscafe/eos-debug/joining-testnet.md

    NODEOSBINDIR="/home/eos-dawn-v3.0.0/eos/build/programs/nodeos"
    ```
 4. Head on over to http://jungle.cryptolions.io:9898/monitor/ and come up with a jungle related animal name not taken (no capitals/spaces, only lower case alphabetical names or `.`).

+5. Using your new jungle animal and the local-wallet.md guide:
-5. Create account in `cleos` with the jungle animal name (for example `lion`) and add your public:private key pair to the account.
+    a.
+Create account in `cleos` with the jungle animal name (for example `lion`)
+    b.
+Create new public:private key pair
+    c.
+Add your public:private key pair to your new account.
 6. Add newly created account to wallet in `keosd`.
 7. Open up `config.ini` and do the following:
    * Replace line 85